-Despite having a strong financial position when the budget for 2024/25 was set, significant financial pressures and challenges have emerged during the year in relation to inflation, cost of living and demand led services such as Adults, Children's and temporary accommodation.
+Despite having a strong financial position when the budget for 2024/25 was set, significant financial pressures and challenges have emerged during the year in relation to inflation, cost of living and demand led services such as Adults, Childrens and temporary accommodation.
 These are being monitored in detail on a regular basis with mitigating action plans being discussed to ensure these financial challenges are managed.
-The Council are currently forecasting a small overspend for the 2024/25 financial year of £0.7m, an improved position from the mid-year estimate.
-Directors together with their teams continue to work hard to manage demand and deliver the identified savings and efficiencies to support the financial position.